Ironmomo/FureverFriendsSpringBootKotlin/README.md

 - Optimized fetching of entities using **Entity Graphs** and **fetch joins** to prevent excessive database queries and improve performance.

 ### 2. **Type-Safe Notification Service**
-- Notifications for events like likes and follow requests are dispatched using a **type-safe notification service**, which supports pooling for efficiency.
+- Notifications for events like likes and follow requests are dispatched using a **type-safe notification service**.

 ### 3. **Type-Safe Actions in DTOs**
 - DTOs include a **type-safe `action` property**, listing possible actions for resources with their respective URLs, adhering to RESTful API best practices.